cd../blog

 • Clinical trial initiations, interim reads, and top-line results

-• FDA interactions: Fast Track designations, Complete Response Letters, advisory committee outcomes
+• FDA interactions (Fast Track designations, Complete Response Letters, advisory committee outcomes)

 • Licensing deals and co-development partnerships

-• Changes in key opinion leaders on boards and advisory panels
+• Changes in key opinion leaders on boards

 • Shifts in reimbursement, pricing, or regulatory stance

-You can think of a development‑stage biotech as an 8‑K with a stock attached.
-If there isn’t a regular stream of updates, that silence can be as telling as the filings themselves.
+I sometimes think of a development-stage biotech as an 8-K with a stock attached.
+If there isn't a regular stream of updates, that silence can be as telling as the filings themselves.

 Technology: M&A, Guidance, and Turnover